kurtharriger/dimond/example/README.md

-# DImond
+# example

-Dependancy Injection Library for Clojure inspried by dime
+A Clojure library designed to ... well, that part is up to you.

 ## Usage

-TBD
+FIXME

 ## License

-Copyright © 2021 Kurt Harriger
+Copyright © 2021 FIXME

 This program and the accompanying materials are made available under the terms of the Eclipse Public License 2.0 which is available at